Regularization of Port-Hamiltonian Descriptor Systems: Introduction

 \section{Introduction}

 Port-Hamiltonian systems, see \cite{RasCSS20,Sch09,SchJ14}, provide an ideal model class for the automated modelling, control and simulation of real world physical systems.
 The physical properties are encoded in the structure of the mathematical model, see \cite{RasCSS20,SchJ14}.
 These physical properties of the systems include balance and conservation laws, the shaping of energy-storage and energy-dissipation, as well as the interpretation of controller systems as virtual system components.
-When algebraic constraints are present in the physical system, then it is more appropriate to use the class of port-Hamiltonian des\-criptor systems, see \cite{BeaMXZ18,MehM19,MehS23,MehU23,Sch13}.
+When algebraic constraints are present in the physical system, then it is more appropriate to use the class of port-Hamiltonian des\-criptor systems, see \cite{MehS23} for the most general definition in the linear time invariant case, \cite{BeaMXZ18} for linear time-invariant systems and \cite{MehM19,Sch13} for nonlinear systems, and a survey in \cite{MehU23}.
 Due to automated modeling procedures that include redundant equations, the resulting port-Hamiltonian descriptor systems may not be regular, i.e. for a given input the solutions to initial value problems may not exist or are not unique.
 Furthermore the system may be of index higher than one, i.e. the solution depends on derivatives of the input function.
 Then impulses may arise in the response of the system if the control is not sufficiently smooth.

-How to deal with non-regular or high index problems is well understood for general descriptor systems.
-If this is possible, then one uses feedback to make the system regular and of index at most one.
-This topic has been studied extensively in many different versions, see \cite{BunBMN99,BunMN92,BunMN94,ByeGM97,CamKM12,ChuCH98,ChuH99,KunM24,NicC15,OzcL90,ShaZ87}.